treedoc/remote-import/README.md

 # REMOTE-IMPORT (REMOTE-RUN)

 Import remote modules from URLs.
-Implemented with a customized node module loader so that it supports url imports in transitive-dependent modules.
-Also provides a CLI tool `remote-run` to run remote js file directly.
+It's implemented with a customized node module loader so that it supports URL imports in transitive-dependent modules.
+It also provides a CLI tool `remote-run` to run remote js file directly.

 ## Background

 When `Deno` just launched, I was excited with the ability to import modules from any remote URL so that we can get rid of the cumbersome `packages.json` setup and bloated `node-modules` folders.
 If not because of the NPM ecosystem, I'd completely move to `Deno`.
 Unfortunately, `Deno` is not well integrated with the existing NPM ecosystem.
 I still have to stick with NPM.
 After a bit of research, I build this small library/CLI to bring the ability to import or run modules from a URL.

-There're few existing solutions, but non of them satisfy my requirement.
+There're few existing solutions, but none of them satisfy my requirement.
 Most of them support the first level of remote import.
 They won't work if there're remote imports within the imported module.
 This library solved this issue by customizing Node module loader logic.
-It overrides `Module._resolveFilename()`, so that whenever a remote URL is detected, it will download the remote module and cache it to local.
+It overrides `Module._resolveFilename()`, so that whenever a remote URL is detected, it will download the remote module and cache it locally.

 ## Features
-- Support import with URL start with  `http://` and `https://`
+- Support import with URL starts with  `http://` and `https://`
 - Support transitive imports in the dependent modules
 - Support import CommonJs modules
 - Support ES6 modules with the pre-loaded library: [esm](https://www.npmjs.com/package/esm). `node -r esm `
 - Customizable local cache folder
 - Customizable cache refresh duration
 - Support Http head of `if-match` and `if-modified-since` for efficient file downloads and caching
-- Remote-run is a cli tool to execute javascript from remote URL
+- Remote-run is a CLI tool to execute javascript from a remote URL

 ## Usage